-Prof. Darryl Butt’s research group is engaged in a variety of research programs focused on materials processing and materials performance in extreme environments.
-Much of his current research is focused on advanced materials for energy and aerospace applications.
-Prof. Butt’s research group has been supported by
+The Advanced Materials research group is engaged in a variety of research programs focused on materials processing and materials performance in extreme environments.
+Much of the current research is focused on nuclear enabling technologies, including advanced materials development and sensors developments for in-situ nuclear reactor applications as part of the In-Pile Instrumentation Program, or I2.
+Historically, the research group has been supported by:

 The Department of Energy